tomjwells/coti-node-monitoring/README.md

 docker-compose up
 ```

-This pulls all of the monitoring software for you and launches it once it is downloaded.
+This pulls the monitoring software for you and launches it once it is downloaded.
 If everything goes successfully, you are done.

 ## Run the Monitoring Stack (Systemd Installations)